Receive the weekly newsletter THE RELEASE for the latest news around TU.

 Get your Life Member exclusive Sage outfit featuring a Sage MOD rod, Sage CLICK reel and RIO Gold fly line.
 Become a Life Member today to get yours!

 Get your choice of two free gifts when you donate to Trout Unlimited's Embrace A Stream Annual Appeal.
 Your gift will double–maybe even triple–thanks to a local donation match.
 Donate today!

-Trout Unlimited is working with the Trust for Public Land and the Maine Department of Inland Fisheries and Wildlife to purchase and protect an 8,000-acre parcel in Maine’s North Woods that exemplifies the best of Maine's wild brook trout habitat.
+Trout Unlimited worked with the Trust for Public Land and the Maine Department of Inland Fisheries and Wildlife to purchase and protect an 8,000-acre parcel in Maine’s North Woods that exemplifies the best of Maine's wild brook trout habitat.
 The parcel protects Cold Stream, a high-value brook trout stream, from its source to its mouth, and also includes eight wild brook trout ponds.
 Cold Stream supports spawning for trophy brook trout from the Kennebec River and the ponds on the parcel have a long history as destinations for anglers from many local sporting camps.
 Protecting this valuable piece of land--the region's largest intact wintering area for deer--would provide improvement on 12 miles of Cold Stream and would provide access for anglers and other sportsmen.